 In an ongoing effort to increase the safety of our roads and highways, the Department of Transportation recently added new requirements to their medical certification process.
 Now, all examining providers must be registered and certified by the Federal Motor Carrier Safety Administration (FMCSA).

-But don't worry: all PhysicianOne Urgent Care centers have providers on staff that are certified by the FMCSA to perform these mandatory physicals.
+But don’t worry: PhysicianOne Urgent Care centers have providers on staff that are certified by the FMCSA to perform these mandatory physicals.

 For a commercial driver, this means you can anticipate lower costs and flexible scheduling when arranging your physical at any of our PhysicianOne Urgent Care centers.